 ACT delivers proven CCHP thermal control products

 ACT fabricates Constant Conductance Heat Pipes (CCHPs) to exact aerospace requirements.
-These devices are manufactured under ACT’s AS9100C and ISO 9001:2008 certified Quality System.
+These devices are manufactured under ACT’s ISO 9001:2015 and AS9100D certified Quality System.
 The materials used for manufacturing (extrusions and working fluids) are certified and qualified to meet the demanding level of aerospace quality.
 Each aluminum extrusion is fully characterized to determine thermal capability and pressure containment capability as functions of operating temperature and fluid charge.
 The welding processes are performed by welders certified to AWS 17.1 Specification for Fusion Welding for Aerospace Applications.

 ACT has specialized equipment required to manufacture CCHPs to achieve aerospace quality.
 This includes: multi-stage cleaning baths for chemically cleaning raw extrusions, triple distillation apparatus for working fluid purification, state-of-the-art helium mass spectrometer leak detector, dedicated charging, processing and non-condensable gas venting stations and specialized test setups for testing and characterization at various temperatures and elevations.